 Effective corporate governance is a priority for the Board of Directors.
-In developing Khan's corporate governance practices, the Board of Directors has taken into account the rules and guidelines adopted by the Canadian Securities Administrators ("CSA") in June 2005 (National Instrument 58-101 - Disclosure of Corporate Governance Practices ("NI 58-101") and National Policy 58-201 - Corporate Governance Guidelines (the "CSA Governance Requirements")), which require Khan to disclose certain information relating to its corporate governance practices.
+In developing Khan's corporate governance practices, the Board of Directors has taken into account the rules and guidelines adopted by the Canadian Securities Administrators ("CSA") in June 2005 (National Instrument 58-101 - Disclosure of Corporate Governance Practices ("NI 58-101") and National Policy 58-201 - Corporate Governance Guidelines (collectively, the "CSA Governance Requirements")), which require Khan to disclose certain information relating to its corporate governance practices.

-The CSA Governance Requirements set out 9 best practices drawn from existing Canadian standards and U.S. regulatory standards.
+The CSA Governance Requirements set out best practices drawn from existing Canadian standards and U.S. regulatory standards.
 Khan is required to describe certain aspects of its corporate governance practices in its management information circular, including a discussion of any practices that are inconsistent with the CSA Governance Requirements.
 This information is set out in Appendix A to this Circular.

 The CSA has also enacted rules regarding the composition of audit committees (Multilateral Instrument 52-110 - Audit Committees) and the certification of an issuer's disclosure controls and procedures (Multilateral Instrument 52-109 - Certification of Disclosure in Issuers' Annual and Interim Filings).
 Khan is currently in compliance with these rules.
-For the year ended September 30, 2009, the Chief Executive Officer and Chief Financial Officer were required to file a certificate to certify that Khan established appropriate disclosure controls and procedures, that management has evaluated the effectiveness of these controls and procedures and that management has appropriately designed internal controls over financial reporting, and has disclosed in Khan's Management Discussion & Analysis ("MD&A") its conclusions about the effectiveness of the disclosure controls and procedures as well as any material changes relative to the system of internal controls over financial reporting.
+For the year ended September 30, 2012, the Chief Executive Officer and Chief Financial Officer were required to file a certificate to certify that Khan's annual filings do not contain any untrue statement of a material fact or omit to state a material fact required to be stated or that is necessary to make a statement not misleading in light of the circumstances under which it was made, for the period covered by the annual filings and the annual financial statements together with the other financial information included in the annual filings fairly present in all material respects the financial condition, financial performance and cash flows of the issuer, as of the date of and for the periods presented in the annual filings.

 In this Circular and in the attached Appendix A, the term "independent" director has the corresponding meaning given to the term "independent" director in NI 58-101; namely, a director who has no direct or indirect material relationship with the Corporation which could, in the view of the Board of Directors, be reasonably expected to interfere with the exercise of the Director's independent judgement.
-A majority of the nominees standing for election as directors, are "independent" within the meaning of NI 58-101.
+A majority of the nominees standing for election as directors are "independent" within the meaning of NI 58-101.